What is Macular Degeneration?

 - A dark or empty area appearing in the center of the vision

 The longer these abnormal vessels leak or grow, the more risk you have of losing more of your detailed vision.
-Also, if abnormal blood vessel growth happens in one eye, there is a risk that it will occur in the other eye.
-The earlier that wet macular degeneration is diagnosed and treated, the better chance you have of preserving some or much of your central vision.
+If abnormal blood vessel growth happens in one eye, there is a risk that it will occur in the other eye.
+The earlier that wet macular degeneration is diagnosed and treated, the better chance you have of preserving your central vision.